liangzheng816/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 SPMT supports NTLM, Kerberos, Forms, ADFS, multifactor authentication, SAML-based claims, and Client certificate authentication.

 > [!IMPORTANT]
 > If the on-premises server is configured to support multiple authentication providers, including Windows authentication, then Windows authentication **is not supported**.
-If this describes your environment, use other authentication methods instead of Windows authentication.
+If this configuration describes your environment, use other authentication methods instead of Windows authentication.

 ## Planning and assessment

 Planning is the key to successful data migration.
-The *SharePoint Migration Assessment Tool* (SMAT) is a simple command-line tool that scans your SharePoint Server 2013 farm to help identify potential issues with the data that you plan to migrate to SharePoint in Microsoft 365.
+The *SharePoint Migration Assessment Tool* (SMAT) is a simple command-line tool that scans your SharePoint Server 2013 farm.
+This scan helps identify potential issues with the data that you plan to migrate to SharePoint in Microsoft 365.
 The results report points to articles to help fix any issues that are discovered.
 The tool runs in the background and doesn't affect your production environment.

 To download the tool, go to [SharePoint Migration Assessment Tool (SMAT)](https://www.microsoft.com/download/details.aspx?id=53598&amp;751be11f-ede8-5a0c-058c-2ee190a24fa6=True).